OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/show-thumbprint.md

 ## Basic examples

-This example displays the tentacle thumbprint in the default text format:
+This example displays the Tentacle thumbprint in the default text format:

 ```text
 tentacle show-thumbprint
 ```

-This example displays the tentacle thumbprint for the instance `MyNewInstance` in JSON format:
+This example displays the Tentacle thumbprint for the instance `MyNewInstance` in JSON format:

 ```text
 tentacle show-thumbprint --instance="MyNewInstance" --format="JSON"
 ```

-This example exports the tentacle thumbprint to a file:
+This example exports the Tentacle thumbprint to a file:

 ```text Windows
 tentacle show-thumbprint --export-file="c:\temp\thumbprint.txt"